Danube Connect Architecture

 API:

-new(topic, payload)- Create fromserde_json::Valuefrom_json(topic, data)- Create from any JSON-serializable typefrom_string(topic, text)- Create from stringwith_attribute(key, value)- Add metadata attributewith_attributes(map)- Add multiple attributeswith_key(key)- Set routing key for partitioningpayload()- Get payload reference
+new(topic, payload)- Create fromserde_json::Valuefrom_json(topic, data)- Create from any JSON-serializable typefrom_string(topic, text)- Create from stringfrom_number(topic, value)- Create from numeric payloadsfrom_bytes(topic, bytes)- Create from binary payloadswith_attribute(key, value)- Add metadata attributewith_attributes(map)- Add multiple attributeswith_key(key)- Set routing key for partitioningpayload()/context()- Access payload and generic routing context

 Example: